eburghar/rconfd/README.md

 	/usr/bin/myservice
 ```

-In the cmd part of the rconfd config file you can signal (here a simple reload) a given service when configuration
+In the `cmd` part of the rconfd config file you can use [`s6-svc`](https://skarnet.org/software/s6/s6-svc.html)
-have changed with something like
+to signal (here a simple reload) a given service that configuration have changed

 ```json
 {